Evolutionary dynamics of any multiplayer game on regular graphs: Methods

 \subsection{Special linear system}

 Although Eq.~(\ref{eq_alevel3_PC}) allows general calculations of any multiplayer game, we do not have to employ it directly every time.
-For some special payoff structures, we can deduce more convenient forms in advance.
+For some special payoff structures, we can deduce simplified general forms in advance.
 Here, we present the general results of a commonly studied subclass, the linear multiplayer games.

-The linear multiplayer games in this work are defined as those whose payoff structure can be expressed as linear functions of co-player configuration $\mathbf{k}=k_1,k_2,\dots,k_n$.
+The linear multiplayer games in this work are defined as those whose payoff structure can be expressed as linear functions of co-player configuration $\mathbf{k}=(k_1,k_2,\dots,k_n)$.
 That is, $a_{i|\mathbf{k}}=\sum_{j=1}^n b_{ij}k_j+c_i$, where

 For linear multiplayer games, the payoff structure is completely determined by the matrix $\mathbf{b}$ and $\mathbf{c}$.

 Once we apply $a_{i|\mathbf{k}}=\sum_{j=1}^n b_{ij}k_j+c_i$ to compute the `$\langle a_{i|\mathbf{k}_{+j}}\rangle_i$ type' and the `$\langle a_{i|\mathbf{k}_{+j}}\rangle_j$ type' as shown in Eqs.~(\ref{eq_aiji_type}) and (\ref{eq_aijj_type}) and transform all $q_{j|i}$ quantities to $x_j$ quantities, we can obtain $\langle a_{i|\mathbf{k}_{+j}}\rangle_i=(k-2)\sum_{l=1}^n b_{il}x_l+b_{ii}+b_{ij}+c_i$, $\langle a_{i|\mathbf{k}_{+j}}\rangle_j=(k-2)\sum_{l=1}^n b_{il}x_l+2b_{ij}+c_i$.
 Then, substituting the results into Eq.~(\ref{eq_alevel3_PC}) leads to Eq.~(\ref{eq_linear_PC}) in the main text.